LUPAMBULUS

 Transformation through the language of art

-The central objective of the art project was to concretize the conventions and truths about the role of the figure of the saint in the past and, if appropriate, to transform them into a contemporary understanding through the language of art.
+The central objective of the art project was to concretize the conventions and truths about the role of the figure of the saint in the past and - where appropriate - to transform them into a contemporary understanding through the language of art.

 The project investigated whether a matrix of core mental states in human existence can be derived from the essences of St. Wolfgang's "art of living" using the language of art.
-With this focus, the question arises as to what makes people fit for life in the current diverse social community.
+This focus raises the question of what makes people fit for life in the current, diverse and social community.

 All the research led to the conclusion that the foundation for drawing the figure of St. Wolfgang through time by means of new images is essentially virtues that have been exemplified.
 These were already attributed to him during his lifetime and passed down through generations as a role model.
 Twelve virtues were selected from the many and varied character traits which, according to the source research, correspond to St. Wolfgang and which show a high degree of probability with the traditional nature and charisma of the saint: